United Kingdom cost-of-living crisis: Government

-Civil society groups
+Civil and political

 Various campaigns, such as Don't Pay UK, were established to encourage the government to implement further assistance.

-Anti-hunger campaigner Jack Monroe warned that the crisis could be fatal for some of the children of low-income parents, and asked the government to increase benefits in line with inflation.
+The campaigner Jack Monroe warned that the crisis could be fatal for some of the children of low-income parents, and asked the government to increase benefits in line with inflation.
 UK civil society continues to respond to the hardship caused by the cost-of-living crisis, such as by running foodbanks, though some foodbank managers report both extra demand but also lower levels of donations, as the crisis means some people who could previously donate can no longer afford to do so.
 On 18 June 2022, thousands of workers marched to Parliament in London to demand further government action for the cost-of-living crisis.

-A campaign called "Enough is Enough" was organized by trade union leaders to fight the cost-of-living crisis.
+A campaign called "Enough is Enough" was organised by trade union leaders to lobby during the crisis.
 Its demands include a return to pre-April 2022 energy rates, a pay rise in real terms for public sector workers, a rise in the national minimum wage, a reversal of the National Insurance increase, and a £20 per week increase in Universal Credit payments.
 Within a few weeks of its August 2022 launch, almost 450,000 people had joined the movement.
-It gained some high profile supporters, including the Mayor of Greater Manchester Andy Burnham and US Senator Bernie Sanders.
+It gained some high-profile supporters, including the Mayor of Greater Manchester Andy Burnham and US Senator Bernie Sanders.

+In November 2023, The Trussell Trust calculated that a single adult in the UK in 2023 needs at least £29,500 a year to have an acceptable standard of living, up from £25,000 in 2022.
+Two partners with two children would need £50,000, compared to £44,500 in 2022.
+Twenty-nine per cent of the UK population—which works out to 19.2 million people—belong to households that bring in below a minimum figure.

+The Green Party of England and Wales supports increasing Universal Credit and implementing a home insulation scheme to reduce energy use and cut fuel bills as part of its stance on the cost-of-living crisis.
+It also supports lowering the costs of public transport, providing 35 hours a week free child care from the age of nine months and a pay increase for public sector workers to match inflation.

 Media response

-The cost-of-living crisis has been noted by the media, as well as workers' unions, as one of the reasons for industrial action by staff in industries such as the railway strikes, bus strikes and action by Legal Aid lawyers.
+The cost-of-living crisis has been noted by the media, as well as workers' unions, as one of the reasons for industrial action by staff in industries such as the railway strikes, bus strikes and action by legal aid lawyers.
 In September 2022, the BBC soap opera Doctors began covering the topic in a long-running issue-led storyline featuring Scarlett Kiernan (Kia Pegg) and her father struggling to survive.
+In October 2022, the BBC unveiled its new brand, Tackling It Together, designed to help consumers navigate the cost-of-living crisis.